 "Didn't think anyone gave a damn about what I do."

 Julia stiffened when Emily finally spoke up.
 Her eyes widened for a brief moment as she realized something wasn't right.
 That wasn't the kind of response she'd been hoping for.
 She frowned and ran a hand through her hair.
 It was difficult not to imagine that anyone's life could reach such a low point.
+Then again, she had always been lucky enough to have supportive parents.
+They had always been there for her, and Julia suspected that Emily didn't have much of that in her life growing up.

 "Look, I don't know what sort of upbringing you've had, but, like it or not, I do care," Julia sighed, running a hand through her hair as Emily finally looked up.
 She simply stared back, unsure how to handle the situation.
 So long as Emily was getting high marks in her classes, there wasn't really anything she could do about the drinking.
 "Because, that's what friends are for, right?"